watilde/Harmonia/research/modules/1-federated-partial-identification/manuscripts/manuscript_v1.0.md

 The empirical results (Table 1, Figure 2) reveal a clear decision rule for practitioners based on site heterogeneity measured by coefficient of variation (CV) of bound widths.

-**Use inverse-width weighting when:**
-- Site heterogeneity is substantial (CV > 0.05)
-- Small-to-moderate sample sizes (n < 100k per site) where heterogeneity persists
-- Minimax optimality characterization is valued (Proposition 1)
-- Data quality varies across sites (measurement error, missingness)

-**Use sample-size weighting when:**
-- Sites are homogeneous (CV < 0.01) or large samples drive convergence
-- Computational simplicity is prioritized over optimality
-- Interpretability matters (sample-size has intuitive "democratic" weighting)

-**Never use conservative (max) aggregation** unless extreme caution is required, as it discards 85% of information gain (Figure 1, comparing 2.8m conservative width 0.401 vs inverse-width 0.400, relative to site-level widths).
+Inverse-width weighting is preferred under site heterogeneity (CV > 0.05) and moderate sample sizes (n < 100k per site), where minimax optimality characterization matters and data quality varies across sites.
+Sample-size weighting suffices for homogeneous sites (CV < 0.01) where computational simplicity and interpretability are priorities.
+Conservative (max) aggregation should be avoided unless extreme caution is required, as it discards 85% of information gain.

 At the observed CV=0.063 in our 1k-scale experiment, inverse-width achieves 15.5% improvement (p < 0.001, Section 3.1), demonstrating measurable benefit in the moderate heterogeneity regime characteristic of small-scale multi-site studies.

-### 4.2 Theoretical vs Empirical Trade-offs
+### 4.2 Theory and Empirical Performance

-While Proposition 1 characterizes minimax optimality via KKT necessary conditions regardless of scale, the practical gain depends critically on heterogeneity.
-Our results demonstrate this trade-off across three regimes:
+While Proposition 1 characterizes minimax optimality via KKT necessary conditions regardless of scale, practical gains depend on heterogeneity.
+Our results show three regimes:

 **Small-scale heterogeneous (1k, CV=6.3%):** Inverse-width provides 15.5% width reduction, translating to clinically meaningful uncertainty reduction.
 For the diabetes treatment example, bounds narrow from [11.6%, 57.8%] (conservative) to [16.0%, 55.0%] (inverse-width), potentially enabling clearer treatment recommendations.